Logo Icon

 Answer: B

 Q17.
-What was the approximate time when the concept of aesthetics was mentioned for the first time partially in relation to other concepts?
+What was the approximate time when the concept of aesthetics was mentioned for the first time, partially about other concepts?

 • (a) In the beginning of the eighteenth century.